IN THIS SECTION

 Welcome to NEAT Goes Green

-From Monday 3 November to Friday 7 November 2025, all schools across NEAT Academy Trust will take part in our first-ever NEAT Green Careers Week.
-This week-long celebration will help pupils discover how their learning links to the growing world of green jobs, sustainability, and environmental responsibility.
-Through assemblies, lessons, workshops, and visits with local employers, pupils will explore the skills needed for the future and learn how they can play their part in shaping a more sustainable world.
+From Monday 3 November to Friday 7 November 2025, all schools across NEAT Academy Trust will take part in our first-ever Green Careers Week.
+This Trust-wide event celebrates sustainability and shines a light on the growing world of green careers and the opportunities within our region.

 Schools involved